 Transparency and accountability are essential to achieve ADB's vision of an Asia and the Pacific region free of poverty.
 They are the cornerstones of development effectiveness.

-ADB's new Public Communications Policy (PCP) 2011 strengthens the previous policy by expanding the scope and type of information ADB makes publicly available.
+ADB's Public Communications Policy (PCP) expands the scope and type of information ADB makes publicly available.
 It also allows for earlier disclosure of most Board documents, and offers a more effective framework for proactively disclosing information and responding to information requests on a timely basis.

 Sharing information for more effective development

-Above all, PCP 2011 commits ADB to equal information access for all, recognizing the right of people to seek, receive, and share information.
+The PCP commits ADB to equal information access for all, recognizing the right of people to seek, receive, and share information.